 There are many great things to do in Merida, Mexico.
 The largest city of the Yucatan Peninsula, often nicknamed Ciudad Blanca (White City), Merida is a gorgeous colonial city.

 It has massive squares, colorful streets, beautiful churches, gorgeous buildings, inspiring museums, local markets to get lost in, lots of delicious restaurants, and a unique, lively atmosphere that will make you fall in love with it.

 Merida is also a great base to visit the Mayan ruins of Chichen Itza, the famous Yucatan cenotes, and other nearby cities.

-With so much to offer, you really should include Merida in your Mexico itinerary, and plan on spending a few days to explore the city and its surroundings.
-Curious to discover the things to do in Merida that you should not miss?
+With so much to offer, you really should include Merida in your Mexico itinerary and plan on spending a few days exploring the city and its surroundings.
+Curious to discover the best things to do in Merida that you should not miss?
 Continue reading!

 The Best Things To Do In Merida, Mexico

 Explore the city with a free walking tour

 The perfect way to get an introduction to the city of Merida is by taking a walking tour.
 Luckily, there’s a free walking tour of the city’s historic center available every day.

 While walking around the city by yourself is all well and good, what you lack is facts about the culture and history that come with this walking tour.
 It’s a good way to kick start your trip to Merida, as you’ll also be able to get your bearings as you stroll around.

 An hour-and-a-half-long walking tour usually begins at Plaza Grande.
 They’re led by friendly guides and organized by the city’s tourism office.